abishekatp/notes/QC/101_SS_Quantum_Information.md

 ## What is Quantom Information?

-* Similar to how classical information is represented by a Bit in the digital world.
-The quantum information is represented by a Qbit in the quantum world.
-The Quantum information can be thought of a behavious of a quantum system(for e.g Qbit) at any mombent of time.
+* Similar to how classical information of digital systems is represented by a Bit, The quantum information is represented by a Qbit in the quantum systems(such as quantum computers).
+The Quantum information means the state of a quantum system(for e.g Qbit) at any moment of time.

 * **Qbit**: Similar to the bit the qbit is also having finite and non-emtpy set of classical states {0, 1}.
 Apart from this qbit can also be in one of the many quantum states.
 In the next section we will see some of the possible states that qbit can be.